sctwomey/glowing-broccoli/RegexTutorial.md

 ## Summary

-This tutorial will be matching an email string as an example of a regular expression.
-The following will be the example regex email string:<br>
+This tutorial will be using an email string sequence as an example of a regular expression.
+The following will be the example regex email string sequence:<br>

 <code>/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/</code>